-This details the impact that our pupil premium activity had on pupils in the 2020 to 2021 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.

 At the end of Key Stage One (2020-21), children in receipt of pupil premium attained lower than their non-pupil premium peers in reading, writing and mathematics.
 However, based on their prior attainment, the overall progress of PP children was in line with non-PP for reading and writing, and better than non-PP for mathematics.
 At the end of Key Stage Two (2020-21), the percentage of children in receipt of pupil premium achieving the expected standard or better was in line with non-PP for maths, higher for reading and lower for writing.
 Progress of PP children was better in reading and maths than non-PP and lower in writing.
 Therefore, part of this strategy will address this deficit.

-For the year 2020-21, the percentage of children in receipt of pupil premium who were persistently absence (<90%) was 8.9%, compared to 4.2%.
-Overall attendance for PP children was 93.8%, which was lower than attendance for non-pp at 95.5%.
-As this was impacted by Covid, we will continue to address this through this strategy.
+For the year 2021-22, the percentage of children in receipt of pupil premium who were persistently absence higher than that of non-PP. Overall attendance for PP children was 93.8%, which was lower than attendance for non-pp at 95.5%.